DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 18. **Private media requires authentication** - Always include Authorization header for private media
 19. **Media search by MIME type** - Use `exactMatch` for filtering by file type
 20. **GUN source filtering** - Use `source=gun` to focus on private records only
+21. **Duplicate filtering is efficient** - `noDuplicates=true` processes records in-memory after all other filters
+22. **Combine noDuplicates with recordType** - Most effective when used with specific record types for unique item lists

 ## Advanced Features